turn/DataMine/RecordBuffers/README.md

 - *Version No.* specifies what version of schema this record uses; it is required and takes 2 bytes.
 - *The number of attributes* in the table schema is required and takes 2 bytes.
-- *Reference section length* is the number of bytes used for the referene section; it is required and takes 2 bytes.
+- *Reference section length* is the number of bytes used for the reference section; it is required and takes 2 bytes.
-- *Sort-key reference* stores the offset of the sork key column if exists; it is optional and takes 4 bytes if exists.
+- *Sort-key reference* stores the offset of the sort key column if exists; it is optional and takes 4 bytes if exists.
 - *The number of collection-type attributes* uses 1 byte for the number of collections in the table, and it is required.
 - *Collection-type field references* stores the offsets of the collections in the table sequentially; note that the offset of an empty collection is -1.
 - *The number of non-collection-type field reference* uses 1 byte for the number of non-collection-type columns which have *hasRef* annotation.